Anybody out there in the sales department listening in, the air check for e-harmony is being prepared even now.

 You can't speak too loud.

-You can't offend them, and you can't curse them.
+And you can't curse them.

 This has three words.

-There's a three words to describe this.
+There's just three words to describe this.

-This is the don't four words.
+This is the don't, the four words.

 Don't dare criticize us resolution.

-That's what the don't dare criticize us.
+Don't dare criticize us.

-We're the LA City Council.
+We're the L.A.
+City Council.

-You criticize us, you will pay.
+You will pay.

 Welcome.